aspnet/Blazor.Docs/docs/components/index.md

 }
 ```

-## Render child components
+## Child components and component parameters

 Components can include child components by declaring them using HTML element syntax.
 The following Index page renders a `HeadingComponent` (*HeadingComponent.cshtml*) instance:

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/Index.cshtml?start=1&end=11)]

-A child component can receive property assignments from its calling parent.
+A child component can receive property assignments from its calling parent using *component parameters*.
 In the following example, the `ParentComponent` sets the value of the `Title` property in the `ChildComponent`:

 *ParentComponent.cshtml*: